makgill/deryk/index.md

 ## writing:

 Most of my writing is currently unvailable on the site.
-It will be added again soon.<br>
+It will be added again soon.

 [Bitcoin notebook](/)